 - Additional information

 Lesser Grison Skull Replica measures 3.5 inches.
 Lesser Grison Skull Replica is museum quality polyurethane resin cast.
 Made in USA.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Lesser grison or Galictis cuja are found throughout most of southern South America from sea level to as high as 13,800 ft. elevation.
 They are found in a wide range of habitats, although generally near water, including grasslands, forests, scrub, and mountain meadows.
 They are also known to inhabit agricultural land and pasture in some areas.